 Sometimes there comes a point where those that have ownership interests in a business disagree on ideas or business decisions to a point where they simply can't work together anymore.
 In other instances, one of the owners tries to take advantage of the others.
 These scenarios, and others like these have been the catalyst that has brought on a premature demise to an otherwise strong business.
 The results of a situation like this can significantly reduce the value of each owner's interests and nobody wins.
 This is not the case for our clients.
 At Underberg & Kessler, we have a multi-disciplinary team of attorneys experienced in all of the legal competencies which are fundamental to the success of business divorce proceedings, including such as business law, contracts, tax, negotiations, and all aspects of litigation.
-After reviewing your matter, our attorneys in Rochester, Buffalo, Canandaigua, Geneseo, and Webster will determine and implement a plan in pursuit of your goals.
+After reviewing your matter, our attorneys in Rochester, Buffalo, Canandaigua, and Geneseo will determine and implement a plan in pursuit of your goals.

 You can contact us here and learn more about business divorce matters below:

 A business divorce, in legal terms, is the separation of ownership interests in a business in the pursuit of business owners going their separate ways.
 This is often a time-sensitive matter that requires the management of issues that relate to the continued operation of the business in the face of legal and personal disagreements.
 If these issues are not navigated properly during the proceedings, the business' value can stand to be diminished quite a bit.
 This is why you need a well-versed attorney who has experience navigating these issues and has relevant cross-functional experience.